1) Local Degrowth Realities – A Map

-A survey worldwide for mapping degrowth realities in the world was launched recently.
-114 organisations answered to the call, with nearly 3,000 active people engaged, mostly located in Europe but also in North and South America, Philippines, Tunisia, Turkey, etc. Every initiative/group/movement that follows degrowth ideas (as referred in the declarations of the International Conferences of Paris and Barcelona) is welcome to join the map.
-Individuals interested in creating local groups (activism, practitioners, reading groups, collective research)
+A worldwide survey for mapping degrowth realities was launched in 2018.
+More than 100 organisations answered to the call, with nearly 3,000 active people engaged, mostly located in Europe but also in North and South America, Philippines, Tunisia, Turkey, etc. Every initiative/group/movement that follows degrowth ideas is welcome to join the map!
+Individuals interested in creating local groups (activism, practitioners, reading groups, collective research) can join the map in order to be visible for other people who might be interested in working with them.

 The international working groups emerged from the meeting of the movement in Copenhagen in 2018.
 They differ from the degrowth realities showed on the map; those are locally organised, while the working groups connect people internationally.
 The editorial team of degrowth.info is an example of a working group.
 They are, at the moment, 4 organised working groups: